groovy-tutorial/groovy-tutorial/book/parts/04_ControlFlow/04_For.md

 }
 ```

->That wasn't a formatting error (`for`-each) - as, unlike `if-else` -  the for-each loop doesn't actually have a keyword `each`.
+>The `for-in` loop may also be referred to as the for-each loop but I prefer the former as the `in` keyword is part of the syntax.

-In the Groovy for-each loop we have a variable (`var`) provided as the next item in the `iterator`[^iterator].
+In the Groovy for-in loop we have a variable (`var`) provided as the next item in the `iterator`[^iterator].
 In most cases this is a collection of objects such as a list or map.

 You can't change the iterator within a loop - it'd just be too confusing!
 That means code such as the following causes an exception and won't run: